JetBrains/resharper-devguide/topics/Intro/GettingHelp.md

 For problems related to code, rather than the content of the guide, you have several options:

-* **Google Groups** - post a message to the [resharper-plugins Google Group](https://groups.google.com/d/forum/resharper-plugins).
-This is monitored and moderated by JetBrains, and allows for community involvement and spreading knowledge.
-You can also subscribe to the group to get (low traffic) emails when the group is active.
 * **Email support** - you can also email JetBrains directly, either at `support@jetbrains.com` or `resharper-plugins@jetbrains.com`, although we would prefer to use the Google Group, if possible, as the answers can be shared with the community.
 * **StackOverflow** - we monitor the [`resharper`](http://stackoverflow.com/questions/tagged/resharper), [`resharper-plugins`](http://stackoverflow.com/questions/tagged/resharper-plugins) and [`resharper-sdk`](http://stackoverflow.com/questions/tagged/resharper-sdk) tags on [StackOverflow](http://stackoverflow.com), so you can ask questions about extending the ReSharper Platform on StackOverflow.
 Make sure to tag the question, or it won't get seen!